 I have just spent two weeks in Italy.
 I went back to Riccione, on the Adriatic Coast.
 The main reason for my travel there was to attend my friend’s 50th birthday party.
 I had a great time, we all had a great time, as a lot of good friends came at the same time.
 There was a lot of socialising and being together, something that I like and enjoy very much.
 The focal point of the stay was the birthday party, especially as my friend invested a lot of time and effort and organised an event that, I am sure, everyone present will remember for a long time.
 Being together with close and dear people is priceless.

-Another important factor that immensely contributed to the overall enjoyable stay was the weather.
+Another important factor that immensely contributed to my overall enjoyable stay was the weather.
 Apparently, the day when I arrived to Italy, right at the beginning of June, was the first proper sunny day after months of rain.
 That was pure luck, especially as hot and sunny weather remained throughout my entire two weeks stay.
-What I also liked was that, as it was the beginning of June, day time temperatures were around 25-26 degrees C, which means that it was never too hot, like it can be in July or August.
+What I also liked was that, as it was the beginning of June, day time temperatures were around 25-26 degrees C, which means that it was never too hot, like in July or August.

 So, I went to the beach every day.
 Because of prolonged bad weather in May and as it was early June, there were not many tourists in Riccione.
 I was there in the same period of the year in the past.
 But, I have never seen so few people like this time.
 Of course, it was a plus and I tremendously enjoyed the tranquil aspect of the town.

 The beach to which I went to is the biggest free beach.
 I have already written about this beach in my previous posts.
 The beach is at the border between Riccione and Rimini’s neighbourhood Rivazzurra.
 It is in front of the abandoned Colonia Santo Volto, on Viale Principe di Piemonte.